ryanmend/IoT-Device-Security-Assessment/lib/02_framework/framework.md

 The following hierarchic levels and types of nodes are defined:

 - **Component:** The first main hierarchy level is the component (see [2.1.
-IoT Device Model](./device_model.md)).
+Entity Model](./entity_model.md)).
 The type of component (device-internal element/interface) was not included in the hierarchy for the sake of simplicity and due to the lack of added value.

   *Short representation: 2 - 5 uppercase alphabetic characters*